En Español

 Andrea O’Ferrall, Former elementary school teacher working as full-time climate activist: writing, educating, and protesting with a sense of urgency

 Annie Phillips, Climate activist, hiker, grandma, retired education-outreach specialist at WA State Dept of Ecology.
+Sadly, we lost Annie in 2024.
+We greatly miss her wisdom, guidance, and wonderful spirit.
+Read the City of Burien proclamation honoring her here.

 Where is North SeaTac Park?